Embird Embroidery Software

 Trace Tool - effect of Simplicity parameter

-Left side: object vectorized with Simplicity=3.
-Right side: object vectorized with Simplicity=12.
+Left: Object vectorized with Simplicity=3.
+Right: Object vectorized with Simplicity=12.

-Edges - the type of edges of the created vector object(s), either straight lines or curves.
+Edges - Sets the segment type for the vector objects to either straight lines or curved paths.

 Style-Specific Options

-When the Trace Tool is active, specific parameters for the respective style are displayed on the main control panel on the side of the Studio window.
+When the Trace Tool is active, style-specific parameters are displayed on the main control panel adjacent to the Studio window.

 Fill, Mesh, Sfumato, and Column Parameters